-The flu outbreak in Wisconsin during the 2017-2018 season was severe and widespread, according to the Wisconsin Department of Health and Human Services.
-More than 3,000 people were hospitalized and most of them were over the age of 65.
 It is important to take steps to protect yourself against the influenza virus, which can be deadly.
 According to the Centers for Disease Control and Prevention (CDC), getting the flu shot is the best way to prevent influenza and its complications.

 Fever, chills, body aches, fatigue and a sore throat are all symptoms of the flu.
 If you think you may have the flu, talk to your doctor.
 Other convenient options for treatment include the Froedtert & the Medical College of Wisconsin virtual clinic, which allows you to video chat with a provider, walk-in clinics and urgent care facilities.

-Schedule your physical
+3. Schedule your annual physical.

 Annual wellness visits and routine screenings can detect risk factors for chronic diseases or conditions, like high blood pressure or high cholesterol.
 The screenings are used to find or manage diseases and conditions such as cancer, stroke, heart disease, diabetes and arthritis.
 Your doctor will help you develop a prevention or treatment plan and refer you to a specialist if needed.